 Welcome and congratulations on becoming a postgraduate research student.
 This is the start of a transformational journey for you, as you develop your knowledge, skills and confidence as independent researchers.
 At the University of York, you have joined a thriving and vibrant community of over 2,000 postgraduate researchers.
 All our postgraduate researchers are automatically a part of the York Graduate Research School that connects students across all departments, centres and disciplines.

 Want a summary of the professional support available at York?
 Learn what it is like to be a York researcher and find out how the University will support you and discover opportunities you can take advantage of.

-The next York Graduate Research School induction event will take place on Friday 27 September 2019, 10am-2pm, BS/005 (Bowland Auditorium, Berrick Saul Building).
+The next York Graduate Research School induction event is on Friday 24 September 2021.

-The York Graduate Research School Handbook 2019/20 helps you understand how the University works, and provides guidance about what you need to know and how to get help from the right people and places.
+The York Graduate Research School Handbook helps you understand how the University works and how to get help from the right people.

 A comprehensive guide to research integrity: Citations, references and academic misconduct.

 - Information Security Awareness Training

 This should take around an hour to complete and we recommend that you complete it in a single-sitting.

 All first year postgraduate research students must complete a Professional Development Plan (PDP).
 Complete your Training Needs Analysis (TNA) to help develop your PDP, which can be reviewed as part of TAP and supervisory meetings.